Cattle mutilation: Secret weapons testing

 Edwards reported his theory that the government was testing cattle parts to develop biological weapons to use in Vietnam, going so far as to write to Colorado Senator Floyd K. Haskell during Haskell's investigation to accuse agents of threatening him into silence.

 In October, Edwards gave an interview to the Gazette (Colorado Springs Gazette Telegraph), announcing a theory that a government project was behind the mutilations.
 He expressed frustration that the FBI would not get involved and said he would be writing a book explaining "how the project was conceived".
 Shortly after, he was fired by the Gazette and then disappeared.
 On December 5, 1975, Edwards' wife reported him as a missing person.
 Edwards reemerged in the 1990s.
 He had adopted a new name, Dr. David Ellsworth, and founded an English-language instruction program that was adopted by many federal universities in Mexico.

 Proponents of the weapons test hypothesis point to the fact that in March 1968, 6,000 sheep were killed as part of chemical weapons testing; the Army denied responsibility until 1998.

 Other explanations

-Fringe explanations for the mutiliation have blamed satanic cults, aliens, or even mythical monsters.
+Fringe explanations for the mutilation have blamed satanic cults, aliens, or even mythical monsters.
 Historian Michael J. Goleman has argued that ranchers' conflicts with the federal government fueled nefarious explanations.